-Block Flow (Available only in Classic Constraint Flow)
+Block flow (Available only in Classic Constraint Flow)

-Enable Designer Block creation - Enables you to create and publish design blocks (.cxz files) in Libero SoC.
+Enable block creation - Enables you to create and publish design blocks (\.cxz files) in Libero SoC.
 Design blocks are low-level components that may have completed the place-and-route step and met the timing and power requirements.
-These low-level design blocks can then be imported into a Libero SoC project and re-used as components in a higher level design.
+These low-level design blocks can then be imported into a Libero SoC project and reused as components in a higher level design.
 See Designing with Designer Block Components in Online Help for more information.